Mihirsur007/C.G.S/README.md

 # CSV-Graphing-Software
-a CSV Graphing Software developed for Quantum Aerospace
+a CSV Graphing Software developed by Mihir Surlaker and Akhil Pathapati for Quantum Aerospace